slotix/dbconvert-streams-website/docs/sources/mysql/index.md

 # {{ $frontmatter.title }}

-DBConvert Stream supports ingesting data from MySQL/MariaDB via MySQL Binary Logs.
+DBConvert Streams platform supports ingesting data from MySQL/MariaDB via MySQL Binary Logs.

 MySQL Binlogs stores information about data change events made on the MySQL server.
 Incoming `INSERT,` `UPDATE,` and `DELETE` events from binary logs are captured by MySQL Reader as soon as they occur.
 MySQL Reader then sends the consumed events to the DBS Event Hub.